 5. Panels of subject matter experts expedite risk assessment and response

 Bringing all the risk information together is important, but experts are also required to make sense of it.
-Enterprises are increasingly using the GRC platform to create an informed network of subject matter experts for critical projects, Matlock said.
-When issues emerge that span multiple departments, such as a security incident involving IT, legal and HR, an appropriate panel of experts in those areas can quickly and automatically be included to assess the risk and take action.
+Enterprises are increasingly using their GRC platform to create an informed network of subject matter experts for critical projects, Matlock said.
+When issues spanning multiple departments emerge, such as a security incident involving IT, legal and HR, an appropriate panel of experts in those areas can quickly and automatically assess the risk and take required actions.

-Risk assessment at the beginning of a new project is table stakes.
-Devising the best plan and finding a system that supports a timely risk response yields the best results.
-"It is the maintenance of risk and the timely response to risk throughout a project's lifespan that has the biggest impact on success," Matlock reasoned.
+Risk assessment at the beginning of a new project is table stakes now.
+Devising the best plan and creating a process that supports a timely risk response yields the best results.
+"It is the maintenance of risk and the timely response to risk throughout a project's lifespan that has the biggest impact on success," Matlock said.

 6. Risk mitigation and measurement tools multiply

-Tools for actively measuring and mitigating risks are getting better, said Keri Calagna, principal at multinational professional services network Deloitte.
-Among the improvements are internal and external risk sensing tools that help generate the risk intelligence that detects trending and emerging risks.
+Tools for actively measuring and mitigating risks are getting better, said Keri Calagna, a principal at Deloitte who leads the professional services firm's strategic risk advisory practice in the U.S. Among the improvements are internal and external risk-sensing tools that help generate the risk intelligence needed to detect trending and emerging risks.

 In addition, Calagna reported that enterprises are turning to more integrated tools that do the following:

-- capture leading indicators to show how a risk is trending;
+- Capture leading risk indicators to show how a risk is trending.

-- promote accountability for the actions taken to mitigate risk; and
+- Promote accountability for the actions taken to mitigate risk.

 7. GRC meets ESG